Visiting Skomer Island Puffins & Wildlife (Updated 2024)

 Spot the odd one out! ©Lifejourney4two

-The buying of tickets for Skomer used to involve queuing at Lockley Lodge super early to get a ticket for later that day.
-However, now there is an online booking system and tickets can be bought in advance.
+Buying tickets for Skomer used to involve queuing at Lockley Lodge super early to get a ticket for later that day.
+However, there is now an online booking system, and tickets can be bought in advance.

 • Tickets must be pre-booked and bought online (do this early as they can book out quickly)

-• The cost is £40 per person in April and July £44 in May/June, $40 in July, and £30 in August/September— the price includes boat fare and landing fee.
+• The cost is £40 per person in April and July, £44 in May/June, and £30 in August/September— the price includes boat fare and landing fee.

 • Landing tickets are strictly limited to a total of 250 visitors per day.